xhayeck/crimeData/README.md

 **Front End**
 * *Location Bar*
   * Creation of component that takes in the users address, radial search distance, and date query to send to the server
+* *Redux*
+  * Action event to store returned data sets from the API to the store

 **Back End**
 * *Server*